- Acceptable Targets:

 - Just Here for Godzilla: When the Day-Z mod came out, ARMA II sales spiked — even amongst people who admitted that they were NOT at all interested in the base game.

-- Narm: Like OFP, the Mad Libs Dialogue.
-Also any time Kozlowski (not the same one from OFP) opens his mouth.
+- Narm: The Mad Libs Dialogue is particularly hard to take seriously in the first two games.
+It got better in the third game, although at times it can still be jarring.
+Also any time Kozlowski opens his mouth.
 Also again, Armstrong tends to indulge in Dull Surprise.

 Kozlowski: (in a slightly high-pitched voice) Oh, fuck, those murderous pigs!